GuedaliaBonheur/ML2018_410321328_TermProject/README.md

 First perform the data training by running the "data_training.m" file.

 <h4>Step2</h4>
 Our program has an overall accuracy of nearly 80%.
-And 8 testcases were successful out of 10. below are some results of our Face Recognition System
+And 8 testcases were successful out of 10. below are some results of our Face Recognition System.

 <h4></h4>